oitzujoey/duck-lisp/README.md

 * Split compiler and VM
 * Tested on x64 (Linux) and ARM (Linux)
 * A simplified VM has been used on an ATmega328P, and the full VM runs on an LPC1769.
-* Optional compile-time arity checks
-* Optional free-form parenthesis inference that is backwards compatible with S-expressions

 ### Planned features